-- Older Than They Look: PaRappa and his friends have child-like appearances, but Word Of God says that they're probably teens.
+- Older Than They Look: PaRappa and his friends have child-like appearances, but Word of God says that they're probably teens.

 - Paper People: There's about one character in the game who isn't in this style.
 Everyone else is paper-thin.
 Besides stylistic reasons, this decision was likely made to get past the PS1's hardware limitations; either way, it stuck since.

 - Serious Business: The inhabitants of PaRappa Town sure do seem to be into rapping.